-Residents of Chicago pick up paychecks that are higher than any other city — the median salary is around $82K per year; other top-paying cities include the company's headquarter city of Atlanta ($65K) and Providence (approximately $64K).
-Within the firm, employees working in Georgia take home the most — about $66K annually on average.
+Residents of Austin, Texas pick up paychecks that are higher than any other city — the median salary is approximately $91K per year; other top-paying cities include Providence, R.I. ($85K) and the company's headquarter city of Atlanta, Ga. (about $72K).
+By state, the highest compensation levels appear in Washington, where the average salary is around $115K annually.

 Certifications and Degrees

 Certified Information Systems Security Professionals have significantly higher pay than non-accredited workers at $96K per year.
 Acquiring certification to be a Certified ITIL Leader is rewarded with median pay of $83K annually.
 Regarding salaries and education, Secureworks pays those with a Bachelor of Science in Bachelor of Science (BS / BSc) the most — $90K.